Generic Name: daptomycin (DAP to my sin)

 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

-While using daptomycin, you may need frequent blood tests.
+While using daptomycin, you may need frequent blood and urine tests.

 This medicine can cause unusual results with certain medical tests.
 Tell any doctor who treats you that you are using daptomycin.